 Day 1: Arrive, Biking, and Have a Nice Dinner

-Denver is a hub for United Airlines, so there direct flights from many cities throughout the United States.
-Try to arrive in Denver as early as possible in order to avoid mountain traffic.
+Denver is a hub for United Airlines, so there are direct flights from many cities throughout the United States.
+Try to arrive in Denver as early as possible to avoid mountain traffic.

-Once you get to Denver you will need to take a Colorado Mountain Express shuttle to Vail.
+Once you get to Denver you will need to take a shuttle to Vail.
 It’s a long drive around two hours, so if you are hungry, grab food at the airport before getting on the shuttle.

 Collect your luggage if needed and head to the Colorado Mountain Express kiosk to check in for shuttle transportation to Vail.
 CME is located on Level 5 near the baggage claim.

 You could also rent a car, but once in Vail, you will not need one.
 The Town of Vail is home to one of the largest free transportation systems in the country and there is a convenient stop by Sonnenalp Hotel.
 Buses are constantly traveling between Lionshead and Vail Village.
 Bus schedules can be found online at VailGov.com.

 Check into the Sonnenalp upon arrival located at 20 Vail Road, Vail, CO 81657.
 This is a locally owned boutique hotel that has been run by the same family for four generations and it is super family-friendly.
 The rooms are gorgeous and they were huge, we were easily able to spread out which is why it’s our personal favorite.

 The property is beautiful and filled with flowers.
 On-site is a spa, an indoor/outdoor pool, and 3 hot tubs, and daily yoga.
 It was so nice to be able to swim whenever we wanted to and I definitely appreciated the hot tubs after horseback riding.
 Also at the hotel are multiple restaurants.
 I liked having so many good food options available right there.
 It also didn’t hurt that they have a kid’s club!